jessshipit/adamjonas.github.io/source/_posts/2012-07-25-badass-keyboard-shortcuts.markdown

 ###Sublime Shortcuts###
 [Good list here](http://robdodson.me/blog/2012/06/23/sublime-text-2-tips-and-shortcuts/)
-⌘T or ⌘R will allow you to jump to files really quickly
+⌘T or ⌘R will allow you to jump to files really quickly option, ⌘, . -> will close an html tag

 ###Terminal###
 ⌘K clears the screen